 The festive season is nearly upon us.
-Shops have removed Halloween items and replaced aisles with Christmas gifts, chocolates, decorations and all sorts.
-Being a small business doesn’t mean we won’t be busy, we just have to make sure we’re well prepared ahead of time to deal with seasonal orders.
+Shops have began to fill aisles with Christmas gifts, chocolates, decorations and all sorts.
+So, being a small business, how do we compete with what’s on offer on the High Street/Supermarkets etc?
+Well, we don’t, we already offer unique gifts for all.
+We just need to prepare to deal with seasonal orders, and start promoting!

 Make your social media headers and website feel festive to attract Christmas shoppers.
-This will get customers in the mood for Christmas shopping – just don’t over do it!
+This will get customers in the mood for Christmas shopping but don’t over do it.
+Things like animated snow or mouse will distract from shopping.

-Plan and promote your products via social media (Facebook, Twitter, Instagram) to show people what you’re offering and get yourself out there.
+Plan and promote your products via social media (Facebook, Twitter, Instagram) to show people what you’re offering.
 Create newsletters for customers and let them know what products you have, why they make the ideal gift and why they should buy them.
 Outline offers you may have for example free shipping, discounts etc.

 For Christmas items, ensure your product photos fit in with the season.
 Use Christmas decorations/props or festive colours to add a Chrismassy feel.
 Take a look at THIS link for seasonal merchandising tips.

-Review your shop stock levels, shipping terms, processing and delivery time.
-Update these as necessary and take into consideration how many orders you feel you are likely to get, give plenty of time to make your products if they’re handmade goods and how long it will take you to get them posted.
-Have postal dates on your website, blog, and social media sites.
-This will make customers aware when they have to order by and ensure items arrive on time.
+Review your shop stock levels, shipping terms, processing and delivery times.
+Update as necessary and take into consideration how many orders you feel you are likely to get.
+Give plenty of time to make your products if they’re handmade goods and how long it will take for shipping.
+Have clear postal dates on your website, blog, and social media.
+This will make customers aware when they have to order by for items arrive on time.

 For more information on updating your online shop, read THIS POST which is full of info to generate more of those Christmas sales.

-Consider sectioning your shop to make it easier for potential customers to find what they are looking for.
+Consider sectioning your shop to make it easier for customers to find what they’re looking for.
 For example, you could split it into any of the following:

 – Gifts for him/her